-You might think taking a month off is not possible, and you are not entirely wrong.
-It’s not practical to expect a long vacation in the next week, especially if you have many duties at hand.
-Apart from work, you also can’t leave your house or pets without some planning in advance.
+You might think taking a month off is impossible, and you are not entirely wrong.
+It’s not practical to expect a long trip in the next week, especially if you have many duties.
+Apart from work, you can’t leave your house or pets without planning.

-Planning in advance means you should start managing your work and house life at least six months in advance.
-That means you have talked to your superiors, designed a whole month’s schedule, and found pet/house care for when you’re away.
+Planning means you should start managing your work and house life at least six months in advance.
+That means you have talked to your superiors, designed a month’s schedule, and found pet/house care for when you’re away.

 Decide How Far You Will Travel

 Before you even start planning your trip, you have to decide how far you want to travel.
-It’s not a vacation if you are constantly getting calls and messages from work.
+It’s not a vacation if you constantly get calls and messages from work.

 As time passes, you will get time and opportunities to put aside your work/home responsibilities and truly start your vacation.

 See Related: Best Websites to Book Cheap Flights and Hotels

 If you are traveling for a whole month, you will lose money.
 It might be the least fun part of your vacation, but you must deal with it.
 Nonetheless, you can plan out your budget in advance to have enough savings and mold your trip according to your finances.